sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_0_getting_started.md

-# Tutorial 0: Getting Started with MACRO
+# Tutorial 0: Getting Started with Macro

 !!! note "Interactive Notebook"
     The interactive version of this tutorial can be found [here](https://github.com/macroenergy/Macro/tree/main/tutorials/tutorial_0_getting_started.ipynb).

-This tutorial will guide you through the steps to install MACRO, a solver, and all the necessary dependencies.
+This tutorial will guide you through the steps to install Macro, a solver, and all the necessary dependencies.

 ## Installation
-Before installing MACRO, make sure you have the following requirements installed:
+Before installing Macro, make sure you have the following requirements installed:

 ### Requirements
 - **Julia**: you can download it [here](https://julialang.org/downloads/).